Glasgow Kelvin College

 In December 2015 the college signed a partnership agreement with BEST the sector skills body for Building and Engineering Services.

 The Board has approved a STEM Manifesto which sets out its ambition for developing this important curricular area.
 The college was awarded STEM Assured Status by NEF: The Innovation Institute in December 2015.

-The college has developed Community Achievement Awards to recognise the learning undertaken by students in community based settings.
+The college has developed Community Achievement Awards to recognise the learning undertaken by students in community-based settings.
 These awards are accredited within the SCQF framework and support the Statement of Ambition for Adult Learning.

 The college has also signed a partnership with the Wheatley Group, expanding its community based learning network.
-The network is now known as the John Wheatley Learning Network in honour of John Wheatley (1869 – 1930)the former Shettleston MP and Minister for Housing in the first Labour Government.
+The network is now known as the John Wheatley Learning Network in honour of John Wheatley (1869 – 1930) the former Shettleston MP and Minister for Housing in the first Labour Government.
 This network has expanded to other parts of the city as the demand for the college's approach to community-based learning increases.

-As part of the college commitment to Lifelong Learning it is a partner with the Blue Triangle Housing Association to provide learning for their service users.

 As member of the Glasgow Colleges' Group the college is working with its two sister colleges in the city (City of Glasgow College and Glasgow Clyde College) to develop a 21st Century curriculum for Glasgow.
 Part of this curriculum approach will reduce the size of the college and include the closure of the former Stow College building in Shamrock Street.

-Staff from the college play an active role in developing and supporting the work of the North East Glasgow Community Planning Partnership particularly in the areas of Lifelong Learning and Youth Work.

-The college offers an innovative Transitions to Learning and Work programme for care experienced young people which has received national recognition including from Buttle UK.

 The college is developing partnerships in India working with community colleges in that country to exchange learning experiences and develop teaching materials.

-Glasgow Kelvin College was runner up the college football cup in season 2014/15.

-The college is a sponsor of Glasgow Rocks professional basketball and collaborates with that organisation to promoted positive approaches to active lifestyles in North East Glasgow.
+The college is a sponsor of Caledonia Gladiators professional basketball and collaborates with that organisation run a basketball academy combining sport with education.

+Student Association

+The Glasgow Kelvin College Student Association is commonly known as GKCSA.
+It has one full-time sabbatical president (Welfare, Community & Sustainability) and one part-time sabbatical president (Learning and Teaching).

+They are governed by a Student Executive Committee, consisting of the SA presidents as well as student volunteers.
+They are currently affiliated with the National Union of Students (NUS) Scotland.